 Bake: Pre-heat your oven to 390°F (200°C), brush the rolls with some oil and bake for 15-20 minutes, flipping halfway.

 How to rolls the Spring Rolls?

-Add about 1.5 tbsp of the filling on the bottom side of the rice paper (close to you), tuck the rice paper in, fold in the left and right sides.
+- Add about 1.5 tablespoon of the filling on the bottom side of the rice paper (close to you), tuck the rice paper in, fold in the left and right sides.
 Keep rolling carefully like holding a baby until it becomes a spring roll.